PhantomInsights/comments-generator/README.md

 The `get_prefix_with_context()` function tries to get a prefix that matches the given context which can be a previous comment or an arbitrary string.

-To achieve this we first clean the context by removing stop words and punctuation marks.
+To achieve this we first clean the context by removing stop words, punctuation marks and duplicates.

 Once cleaned we shuffle the model prefixes and sample one prefix for each remaining word in the context.